 - magnesium – pale/yellow triangular pattern with leaf tips and edges

 - iron – pale/yellow leaves but the veins remain green

 While you can treat for the specific deficiency (eg epsom salts for magnesium) the best approach is to first check the soil pH is acidic and then feed the plants with a complete nutrient source.
 We recommend some cow manure or a Certified Organic fertiliser pellet and water it in with some eco-aminogro and eco-seaweed.

 Other than yellowing leaves there are few other problems to look out for :

-- Scale, aphids and mites – all of these pests suck nutrients from the plant.
+- Aphids, scale and mites – these pests suck nutrients from the plant.
 Spray with eco-oil for easy control.

-- Sooty mould – this is a secondary problem caused by sap sucking pests (like scale and aphids).
-Control the sap suckers with eco-oil and the sooty mould will dry up and flake away.
+- Sooty mould – this is a secondary problem caused by sap sucking pests such as aphids and scale.
+Control with eco-oil and the sooty mould will dry up and flake away.

 - Caterpillars – these may attack flower buds and occasionally new leaves.
 Spray with eco-neem.

-- Ants – if you notice lots of ants on your gardenia then it means you’ve got a sap sucker present (eg scale or mealybug) and the ants are feeding on their sugary excretions.
+- Ants – if you notice lots of ants on your gardenia then it means you’ve got a sap sucker present (e.g. aphids or mealybug) and the ants are feeding on their sugary excretions.
 Control the sap suckers and the ants will go away.
 You can speed things up by applying a band of horticultural glue around the base of plant trunks to restrict their movements.